Updated July 4, 2023

 - The type checking is also an important concern.

-- The null and undefined values when being checked against the operands are special conditions that would appear while implementing the business logic.
+- When being checked against the operands, the null and undefined values are special conditions that would appear while implementing the business logic.

 - Also, there are frameworks like Jasmine for debugging or either the same can be approached from the browser’s console.